 Kohler® transfer switches are shipped factory-wired, factory-tested, and ready for installation.

-Have the equipment installed only by trained and qualified personnel, and verify that the installation complies with applicable codes and standards.
+Have the equipment installed only be trained and qualified personnel.
+The installation must comply with applicable codes and standards.

 Switch installation includes the following steps:

-- Unpack and inspect the transfer switch upon receipt. - Verify that the transfer switch voltage and frequency ratings match the voltages and frequencies of the sources. - Install the transfer switch. - Check the manual operation. - Connect the controller harness and ground lead. - Connect the generator set engine start leads. - Connect the normal power source (utility), emergency power source (generator set), and load circuits. - · Connect accessories, if provided. - Check voltages and operation.
+- Unpack and inspect the transfer switch upon receipt. - Verify that the transfer switch voltage and frequency ratings match the voltages and frequencies of the sources. - Mount the transfer switch. - Check the manual operation. - Connect the controller harness and ground lead. - Connect the normal power source (utility), emergency power source (generator set), and load circuits. - Connect the generator set engine start leads. - Connect accessories, if provided. - Check voltages and operation.